Table of Contents

 Menstrual (Period) Problems

 Many women living with HIV experience menstrual changes or irregularities.
 These changes to your menstrual cycle (or period) are less common if you have a high CD4 count and are taking HIV drugs.
-For more information on the types of menstrual changes women living with HIV experience and the effects of HIV and HIV drugs on women's periods, see The Well Project's article on Menstrual Changes .
+For more information on the types of menstrual changes women living with HIV experience and the effects of HIV and HIV drugs on women's periods, see our fact sheet on Menstrual Changes .

 Some studies have suggested that women living with HIV may experience menopause earlier than HIV-negative women.
 This may be due to one or more of many factors including anemia , decreased hormone production, illness, weight loss, effects of HIV drugs, effects of street drugs, or smoking .

-For more information about menopause, its symptoms, and options for relieving those symptoms, see The Well Project's article on Menopause .
+For more information about menopause, its symptoms, and options for relieving those symptoms, see our fact sheet on Menopause .

 There are many things you can do to make your appointment with your GYN provider a smoother, easier, and more helpful visit.